jay-nguyen/dmca-app/readme.md

-This app was built upon the Laravel PHP Framework.
+This app was built upon the Laravel PHP Framework

 The DMCA App features:
 	-User Creation & Authentication